tomkimpson/minimal-mistakes/_posts/2018-11-30-NovemberReview.md

 pinned: false
 ---

+**Papers**

+Due to some funky timescales + mitigating factors, I have ended up submitting the first two papers of my PhD in the same month.
+These are,

+* _Spatial dispersion of light rays propagating through a plasma in Kerr spacetime._ Submitted to MNRAS.

+* _General Relativistic Pulsar Timing._ Submitted to MNRAS.

+Fingers crossed!

 **LISA Consortium Meeting, Marseillie**

 First LISA consortium meeting was held this month in the south of France, at the very impressive Palais du Pharo.
 Lots of interesting stuff, highlights include: